Dynamic Multi-agent Secured Collaboration Infrastructure Architecture

 6.5.
 Operational Visibility

-challenge.
-Traditional network observability focuses on flows or
+troubleshooting.
+Traditional network observability focuses on flows

-endpoints, offering limited insight into agent interactions and
+and endpoints, offering limited insight into agent interactions and

 coordination dynamics.
 The DMSC architecture introduces operational